toddamoda/pyyxellsfgffg/docs/source/models.rst

 Models are Python functions with a Detector object defined as their input argument.
-The model function has to be registered in Pyxel model registry and added to the YAML configuration file.
+The model function has to be added to the YAML configuration file.
-Then the function is automatically called by Pyxel inside a loop of its model group (level) and the Detector object is passed to it.
-The model modifies this Detector object which is also used and modified further by the next models in the pipeline.
+Then the function is automatically called by Pyxel inside a loop of its model group and the Detector object is passed to it.
+The model may modifies this Detector object which is also used and modified further by the next models in the pipeline.